legacysurvey/legacysurvey/pages/dr8/files.rst

 Raw and Calibrated Legacy Survey images are available from the NOAO Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.
-The input data used to create the stacked images, Tractor catalogs, etc. comprise images taken by the dedicated `DESI`_ Legacy Imaging Surveys project, as well as other images from NOAO telescopes.
+The input data used to create the stacked images, Tractor `catalogs`_, etc. comprise images taken by the dedicated `DESI`_ Legacy Imaging Surveys project, as well as other images from NOAO telescopes.

 (i) Web interface